Ray-Way Products

 Google Map: 1,014 miles

-GPS Log Map (Track of Actual Ride ) 1,014 miles, 19 hrs 6 min.
-Oct 13-14, 2024.
+GPS Log Map (Track of Actual Ride )

 I love these Iron Butt motorcycle trips, and I've done this route before - a few times.
 Its is my favorite.
 It's so fun and scenic - until I get to the point, late in the day, where it becomes grueling.
 Then I suffer through it for a few hours until I get my second wind, and the riding becomes fun again.

 The grueling part begins at Ft Stockton after I've ridden all day.
 The sun goes down and I realize I'm a very long way from home - and I'm only half-way along the route.
 Sorta discouraging!
-My legs are cramping, my body is dehydrated, and I'm so incredibly tired.
+My legs are cramping, my body is dehydrated, and I'm tired.
 I slog on through the night, making my way west along I-10, dodging the endless streams of traffic - mainly the semi-trucks carrying huge loads of who knows what.
-I stop for gas every three hours and meet such nice people.
+I stop for gas every three hours and often meet such nice people.
 Talking with them - usually about the bikes they use to have - is refreshing.

 Dawn of the new day is nearing as I pull into our driveway.
 Jenny has been watching my track, and has risen early.
 She opens the garage door and I pull the bike in.
 I'm home.